fsw-griet/GIT-GAME-FSW/README.md

 Example 2: JQXZD → KOUDY.
 Apply the same pattern to your result Y to find the new transformation result, Z.

-save the result in level1_submit.txt ans then add,commit the changes.
+save the result Z in level1_submit.txt ans then add,commit the changes.

+The next clue will be displayed in your bash terminal after completing the Quest